sultanofstaking/Zenon-Sentinel/README.md

 To diagnose errors in your sentinel or to learn how to pull logs go here https://github.com/sultanofstaking/Zenon-Testnet-Node-Tips

-## If you found helpful no need to donate, but delegation to SultanOfStaking pillar would be appreciated.
+## If you found helpful no need to donate, but delegation to SultanOfStaking pillar would be appreciated!